XxXOLEGXxX/Shenanigans-Tree-Rewritten/docs/buyables.md

 - style: **optional**.
 Applies CSS to this buyable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).

 - purchaseLimit: **optional**.
 The limit on how many of the buyable can be bought.
 The default is no limit.

+- marked: **optional** Adds a mark to the corner of the buyable.
+If it's "true" it will be a star, but it can also be an image URL.

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.